OpenNebula/website/content/product/integration_references/infrastructure_drivers_development/devel-nm.md

 ## Driver Customization

 Default driver actions support the execution of hooks after the main action is successfully executed.
 In order to create an action hook you need to place your custom configuration scripts in the corresponding **action.d** directory (`pre.d`, `post.d`, `clean.d`), inside the target networking driver directory.
-Files found in that directory will be run in an alphabetical order, excluding the ones `oneadmin` cannot run due to lack of permissions.
+Files found in that directory will be run in alphabetical order, excluding the ones `oneadmin` cannot run due to lack of permissions.
 If the main action fails the hooks won’t be run.
 If a hook fails the corresponding network actions will be consider as a **FAILURE** and the VM will change its state accordingly.
 Note that the scripts will receive the same information as the main action through `stdin`.

-For example, this is the directory tree of the bridge driver synced to a virtualization node with some custom scripts
+For example, this is the directory tree of the bridge driver synced to a virtualization node with some custom scripts:

 ```default
 root@ubuntu1804-local-6ee11-2:/var/tmp/one/vnm/bridge# tree ./